Dracula (1958 film): Concept

 As Christopher Lee remarked in an interview in Leonard Wolf's A Dream of Dracula: "I was always against the whole tie and tails rendition.
 Surely it is the height of the ridiculous for a vampire to step out of the shadows wearing white tie, tails, patent leather shoes and a full cloak".
 Lee said that he never watched any other performances of Dracula until well after making his films, and that when he got the first [Dracula] role with little time to prepare he "had to hurry off to read the book...[and] played it fresh, with no knowledge of previous performances."

-In the same interview Lee said the following about Dracula: "He had also to have an erotic element about him (and not because he sank his teeth into women)...
+In the same interview, Lee said the following about Dracula: "He had also to have an erotic element about him (and not because he sank his teeth into women)...
 It's a mysterious matter and has something to do with the physical appeal of the person who's draining your life.
 It's like being a sexual blood donor...
 Women are attracted to men for any of hundreds of reasons.
 One of them is a response to the demand to give oneself, and what greater evidence of giving is there than your blood flowing literally from your own bloodstream?
-It's the complete abandonment of a woman to the power of a man".
+It's the complete abandonment of a woman to the power of a man."

-Lee believed he had discovered something in the character that hasn't been done before: "And also because I had read the book and I had perhaps discovered something in the character which other people hadn't or hadn't noticed or hadn't decided to present, and that is that the character is heroic, erotic and romantic".
+Lee believed he had discovered something in the character that hadn't been done before: "And also because I had read the book and I had perhaps discovered something in the character which other people hadn't or hadn't noticed or hadn't decided to present, and that is that the character is heroic, erotic and romantic."
 He also saw a certain tragedy in Dracula and tried to inject it into playing him: "I've always tried to put an element of sadness, which I've termed the loneliness of evil, into his character.
 Dracula doesn't want to live, but he's got to!
 He doesn't want to go on existing as the undead, but he has no choice."